 Soon after the founding of the Order, women were appointed ‘Ladies of the Garter’, but were not made companions.
 King Henry VII discontinued this practice in 1488, with his mother, Margaret Beaufort, being the last Lady of the Garter until the turn of the 20th century.

-Except for female Sovereigns, the next Lady of the Garter to be created was Queen Alexandra, by her husband King Edward VII.
-King George V also made his consort, Queen Mary, a Lady of the Garter and King George VI subsequently did the same for his wife, Queen Elizabeth.
+Except for female Sovereigns, the next Lady of the Garter to be created was Queen Alexandra, by her husband Edward VII.
+George V also made his consort, Queen Mary, a Lady of the Garter and George VI subsequently did the same for his wife, Queen Elizabeth.

 Throughout the 20th century, women continued to be associated with the Order, but save for foreign female Monarchs, they were not made companions.
-This changed in 1987, when, under a statute of our present Queen, it became possible to install ‘Ladies Companion of the Garter’.
+This changed in 1987, when, under a statute of our the late Queen, it became possible to install ‘Ladies Companion of the Garter’.

 This wasn’t good enough for Princess Anne though: she insisted to her mother that she be made a Knight of the Garter, not a Lady, and be held in the same rank as her brothers!
 She has used ‘KG’ after her name and not ‘LG’ since her appointment in 1994.